nus-cs2103-AY2223S1/ip/docs/README.md

 ### Saving the data

 Echo data are saved in the hard disk automatically after exiting the program (executing `bye`).
 There is no need to save manually.

+### Editing the data file

+Echo data are saved as a txt file [JAR file location]/data/tasks.txt.
+Advanced users are welcome to update data directly by editing that data file.

 ## Command Summary